-As part of a separate agreement, Western is required to make a payment of \$1 million upon making a production decision on the Casino Project.
+As part of a separate agreement, Western is required to make a payment of \$1 million upon achieving commercial production at the Casino Project.

 SELECTED QUARTERLY FINANCIAL INFORMATION

 The following quarterly information has been extracted from the Company's unaudited condensed interim consolidated financial statements.